Post Traumatic Stress Disorder (PTSD) Research

-Staples JK, Abdel Attai JA, Gordon JS.
+I. Staples JK, Abdel Attai JA, Gordon JS.
 Mind-body skills groups for posttraumatic stress disorder and depression symptoms in Palestinian children and adolescents in Gaza.
-International Journal of Stress Management, Vol 18(3), Aug 2011, 246-262. doi: 10.1037/a0024015
+Int J Stress Manag.
+2011; 18(3): 246-262. doi: 10.1037/a0024015

 56% of those qualifying as having PTSD also qualified as having depression using cutoff values on the Children’s Depression Inventory.
 The depression scores were significantly decreased (29%) following the program.
 This improvement was partially maintained at 7 month follow-up with a 20% decrease in scores compared to baseline.
 The children felt more hopeful about their future and their lives as indicated by a statistically significant decrease in hopelessness scores (28% decrease) following participation in the mind-body skills groups.
 This improvement was fully maintained at follow-up.

+II.
 Gordon, James S., Staples, Julie K., Blyta, Afrim, Bytyqi, Murat and Wilson, Amy T. Treatment of Posttraumatic Stress Disorder in Postwar Kosovar Adolescents Using Mind-Body Skills Groups: A Randomized Controlled Trial.
 Journal of Clinical Psychiatry, 2008 Sep;69 (9):1469-76.

+III.
 Gordon, James S., Staples, Julie K., Blyta, Afrim and Bytyqi, Murat.
 Treatment of Posttraumatic Stress Disorder in Postwar Kosovo High School Students Using Mind-Body Skills Groups: A Pilot Study.
 Journal of Traumatic Stress, 2004, 17: 143-147.
-(Posted with permission from the publisher)

 Mind-Body Medicine Training Program Research

 V. Staples, Julie K. and Gordon, James S. Effectiveness of a Mind-Body Skills Training Program for Healthcare Professionals.
 Alternative Therapies in Health and Medicine, 2005, 11(4): 36-41.
-(Posted with permission from the publisher)

 There was a significant increase in the number of participants who were teaching their clients to use all the mind-body modalities 1 year after the training.
 The results showed that participants were teaching the mind-body skills themselves rather than referring clients to others for training.
 There was also a significant increase in the personal use of mind-body skills by participants 1 year after the training.
 Immediately following the training, participants had significantly higher life satisfaction scores.